7 Fall Fundraising Ideas Inspired by Football

-This past football season, NFL fans proved they’re capable of serious social impact.
+Over the years, NFL fans have proved that they’re capable of serious social impact.

-When Cincinnati Bengals quarterback Andy Dalton threw the touchdown pass that led the Buffalo Bills to the playoffs for the first time in 17 years (the longest playoff drought in “professional American sports” ) Bills Mafia responded in kind.
-In just four days, 10,000 donors contributed nearly $250,000 (often in $17 increments at a time) to Cincinnati Bengals quarterback Andy Dalton’s foundation, the Andy and Jordan Dalton Foundation.
+When Cincinnati Bengals quarterback, Andy Dalton, threw a touchdown pass in 2018 that led the Buffalo Bills to the playoffs for the first time in 17 years, it sparked a movement.
+In just four days, 10,000 donors contributed nearly $250,000 (often in $17 increments to tribute breaking the 17-year drought) to the Andy and Jordan Dalton Foundation.

 In this case, the act of giving provided a tangible way to say “thanks.”
 Your nonprofit can deliver that same sense of tangible contribution to supporters by elevating fun and easy ways to get involved with your work this fall.

-The NFL’s regular season is 17 weeks and the entire season lasts into February, culminating in the Super Bowl.
+The NFL’s entire season lasts into February, culminating in the Super Bowl.
 That’s plenty of time for your nonprofit to leverage the hype and plan a fun event for your community.

 Creative Football Fundraising Ideas